inbravo/aws-feature-set/README.md

 ### S3 Encryption
 - In Transit : Secured using SSL/TLS
-- Data at rest
+- In Storage
+	- Client Side (CSE) : Encrypt data at client side and then upload to S3
-	- Server Side
+	- Server Side Encryption (SSE) :
-		- S3 Managed Keys – SSE – S3
+		- SSE–S3 : S3 Managed Keys
-		- AWS KMS Managed Keys – SSE – KMS – Envelop Key.
+		- SSE–KMS : AWS KMS Managed Keys.
+Envelop Key.
 Provides audit trail
-		- SSE using customer provided keys.
-Key Management is responsibility of user.
-SSE-C
+		- SSE-C : SSE using customer provided keys
-	- Client Side
-		- Encrypt data at client side and then upload to S3

 ### S3 Versioning
 - Once versioning is turned on it cannot be removed.
-It can only be suspended.
-To remove versioning, you have to create a new bucket and transfer all files from old to new
+It can only be suspended
+- To remove versioning, you have to create a new bucket and transfer all files from old to new
 - For newer version of an object, you still have to set permissions to allow access.
 It is disabled by default even if previous version is public
 - All versions of the file add up to the storage.
 Hence for larger objects, ensure that there is some lifecycle versioning in place
 - Version deleted cannot be restored
 - Object deleted can be restored – Delete the Delete marker
-- Versioning is a good backup tool.
+- Versioning is a good backup tool
-- For versioning.
-MFA can be setup for Delete capability for object / bucket – Complicated setup
+- MFA can be setup for delete capability for object/bucket for versioning

 ### S3 Cross Region Replication
 - To allow for cross region replication, the both source and target buckets must have versioning enabled.